UKFELs/Puffin/README.txt

 powers, frequencies, energies, and distributions.

-The input parameters are in terms of the scaled, dimensionless variables described in the Physics of Plasmas reference above.
+The input parameters are in terms of the scaled, dimensionless variables.
+The system has been updated from the original 2012 physics of plasmas reference and is described in the distributed
+file: Scaling.pdf

 A python script, 'write_df.py' is located in the examples/gen directory which can generate the input files from commonly used SI experimental parameters.